code-54063/site/_pages/a-minimal-watch-list.md

 last_modified_at: " August 10, 2019"
 ---

-# Code: (A minimal) watch list

-The following list of videos (films, documentaries and other stuff) was originally compiled for my students in the subject of Code as Literacy, Commodity, Infrastructure.

 It is minimal, not comprehensive.
-If you think something is missing or if you think something shouldn't be here, create an issue.

 * *Lo and Behold, Reveries of the Connected World* by Werner Herzog (2016) [Kanopy @ UTS](https://uts.kanopy.com/video/lo-and-behold-reveries-connected-world)
 * *Connections* by James Burke (1978)